Ethan deBeau, Viscount Danforth, hated being a drunkard.

 “What, may I ask, are you doing?”
 Shev drawled.

 “Really, Danforth, must you do that now?”
 The marquess peeled back the curtain to peer outside.
 “What if we’re set upon by highwaymen and they thrust open the door to find you in your smalls?
-Do you know what that will do to my reputation and my chances to continue on with my dissolute existence?”
+Do you know what that will do to my reputation and my chances of continuing on with my dissolute existence?”

 Ethan pushed his breeches down and removed his stockings.
 “Have you always had such dramatic inclinations?”